drbohnen/ToadFishFinder/README.md

 This is the recommended classifier.

-Instructions and a brief tutorial are provided on the PerchPicker Wiki! https://github.com/drbohnen/ToadFishFinder/wiki
+Instructions and a brief tutorial are provided on the ToadFishFinder Wiki! https://github.com/drbohnen/ToadFishFinder/wiki